ababin/research-and-presale/README.md

 # research-and-presale
-This repo is aggregated and contains small projects with research various functionality
+This repo contains small projects with research of various functionality

 ## lang-detector
 The project is small test for language recognition process.
 Is used library by Apache (tika-langdetect)